Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Conclusions and perspectives

-In the present work, we derived a Gaussian limit for a simple 1-layer stochastic architecture, and we pointed out how this result can be used in practice for the PAC-Bayesian training of wide networks.
-We first proved the validity of the limit rigorously at initialization and in a lazy training regime, then showed empirically that the proposed training method can outperform some standard PAC-Bayesian training procedures.
+In the present work, we derive a Gaussian limit for a simple one-layer stochastic architecture, and point out how this result can be used in practice for the PAC-Bayesian training of wide shallow networks.
+First, we rigorously prove the validity of the limit at the initialisation and in a lazy training regime.
+Then, we show empirically that the proposed training method can outperform some standard PAC-Bayesian training procedures.